jrb-s2c-github/atomika/README.md

 >>> V5_1 has been released.
 Cluster formation is now much faster and easier to execute.
 Only five steps are required to have it up and running.

->>> Work has started on V5_2.
-First change caters for sourcing images from container registries over and above preparing its own using Maven JIB.
+>>> Work has started on V6.
+Planned changes, amongst others, are
+1) sourcing images from container registries over and above preparing its own using Maven JIB
+2) Upgrade to higher version of Kubernetes
+3) Support for higher versions of Ubuntu

 # Atomika
 ```